php-http/documentation/httplug/backwards-compatibility.rst

 Discovery
 ---------

-The order of which the strategies are included is not part of our BC promise.
+The order of the strategies is not part of our BC promise.
 The strategies themselves are marked as ``@internal`` so they are also not part of our BC promise.
 However, we do promise that we will not remove a strategy neither will we remove classes from the ` ``CommonClassesStrategy``.
 We will also support the following Puli versions: